 What are the different types of weight loss operations?

 There are several different types of weight loss surgery.
-These are the two most common types in Aotearoa New Zealand:
+These are the 3 most common types in Aotearoa New Zealand:

 Sleeve gastrectomy.
 This surgery removes the outer three-quarters of your stomach so it’s much smaller than it was before.
 The rest of the stomach is shaped into a long gastric tube or ‘sleeve’.
 This means you cannot eat as much as you could before surgery and you'll feel full sooner.